 To access your free account, simply email [email protected] and quote code ‘COLLAB2020’.

 Valuing collaboration, diversity and inclusion, She Said So is a global network of women in the music industry.
-She Said So comprises of women from all sectors of the music industry.
+She Said So comprised of women from all sectors of the music industry.
 Including record labels, artist management, booking, tech, and more.

 They have compiled a list of resources for creatives during the COVID-19 pandemic.
 This includes legal advice, online platforms, job opportunities and more.